 Prototypes are usually reviewed by the production team, members, stakeholders, and representative users.

-Feedback is just to make the decision about the flow of the project, features, information architectures, user flow and the other structure of the project or product.
+Feedback is just to decide the flow of the project, features, information architectures, user flow, and the other structure of the project or product.

 A very early draft of a product/process/concept is called the prototyping

-Here are some of the questions OR situations to choose Prototype.
+Here are some of the questions OR situations to choose a Prototype.

 The life-cycle of PoC, MVP, and Prototype will look like the image below.